Overcoming Money Mindset Blocks

 You’ll set each of these numbers based on your needs in your business and life.
 Look at how much you want to make, how much you’ll need to pay in taxes to make that, what your business expenses are, and how much of that is profit—that’s how you’ll price your individual services.

-This will help you understand how to prices yourself so that you’re always profiting.
+This will help you understand how to price yourself so that you’re always profiting.
 Not every business will choose to include a profit category, but in traditional accounting terms, whatever is left in your business after you’ve paid expenses, taxes, and salary, you’ll include it in the profit category.
 What if you switch that from leftover money to planning to make that profit from the beginning.
 That way, you can pull from your business on a quarterly basis in addition to your salary!
 This concept comes from the book, Profit First—which essentially teaches you how to plan for profit in your business.

 Overcoming Resistance of Profit First